Broadwell Christian Hospital

 As the staff of BCH began to pray, Sujith began to talk about united intercession with pastors, evangelists, and Christian leaders in the area.
 In October of 2008, 120 people from various organizations and denominations came together to intercede for each other and the land of Fatehpur.
 Five years later, they are still gathering every Sunday to pray together.
 God has used this time to bond them, to draw them closer to Him, and to allow them to share burdens and struggles.
 The result -- they are seeing God answer united prayer.

 They can now see the big picture of ministry in the area and have a united sense of purpose and ownership.
 They have seen exponential church growth in the area, with one church expanding to 2,000 members and many village churches being planted.
-The beginnings of revival has spread through the area despite persecution, discrimination, and rejection.
+The beginnings of revival have spread through the area despite persecution, discrimination, and rejection.
 Broadwell Christian Hospital was able to get its statutory requirements met with no bribes being paid, which was thought to be impossible.
 The number of patients at the hospital has steadily increased, and the building has been used often as a meeting place for the body of Christ.
 Hospital staff have trained many area pastors in basic healthcare to enable them to help people to understand how to prevent and/or simply treat people with common illnesses.
 All of these changes have brought unity and effectiveness in ministry to the area of Fatehpur, and the staff at BCH is thrilled to see God's hand at work in their land.

 About Broadwell Christian Hospital